16. Recording New Clips

 16.3.1 Recording Into the Arrangement

 - Pressing the Control Bar’s Arrangement Record button starts recording.
-The specific behavior depends on the state of the “Start Transport with Record” button in the Record/Warp/Launch preferences.
+The specific behavior depends on the state of the “Start Playback with Record” button in the Record/Warp/Launch preferences.
 When enabled, recording starts as soon as the button is pressed.
 When disabled, recording will not start until the Play button is pressed (or Session clips are launched.)
 Tip: regardless of the state of this preference, holding Shift while pressing Arrangement Record will engage the opposite behavior.

 - Recording creates new clips in all tracks that have their Arm button on.